Hindu Shahis: History

-Kallar: The first Hindu Shahi

-Establishment

-The Abbasids led by caliph Al-Ma'mun defeated the Kabul branch of the Turk Shahis in 815 CE who had invaded Khorasan.
-Following this defeat, the Turk Shahis not only had to convert to Islam but also had to cede key cities and regions.
-Another campaign against the Gandhara branch seems to have followed soon, with the Caliphate reaching as far East as the Indus river and imposing a critical defeat.
-A hefty annual tribute was to be paid in return for sovereignty rights to both territories.
+The Abbasids led by caliph al-Ma'mun defeated the Kabul branch of the Turk Shahis in 815 CE.
+Following the defeat, the Turk Shahis not only had to convert to Islam but also had to cede key cities and regions.
+Another campaign against the Gandhara branch seems to have followed soon, with the Caliphate reaching as far east as the Indus river and inflicting a critical defeat.
+A hefty annual tribute was imposed in territories.
 (Note: The tribute amounted to 1,500,000 Dirhams and 2,000 slaves per year.)

+Kallar or Kalarapāla

 The Turk Shahis ended up in a precarious state and in c.
-843 CE, the last ruler Lagaturman was deposed by one of his ministers, a Brahmin vazir called Kallar.
-The sole description of events comes from Al-Biruni: (Note: The passage went:
+822 CE, the last ruler Lagaturman was deposed by one of his ministers, a Brahmin vazir called Kallar by al-Biruni.
+The sole description of events comes from al-Biruni.
+(Note: The passage went:

 The last king of this race was Lagatarman [of the Turk Shahis], and his Vazir was Kallar, a Brahman.
 The latter had been fortunate, in so far as he had found by accident hidden treasures, which gave him much influence and power.
 In consequence, the last king of this Tibetan house, after it had held the royal power for so long a period, let it by degrees slip from his hands.
 Besides, Lagatarman had bad manners and a worse behaviour, on account of which people complained of him greatly to the Vazir.
 Now the Vazir put him in chains and imprisoned him for corruption, but then he himself found ruling sweet, his riches enabled him to carry out his plans, and so he occupied the royal throne.
 After him ruled the Brahman kings Samand (Samanta), Kamalu, Bhim (Bhima), Jaipal (Jayapala), Anandapala, Tarojanapala (Trilochanapala).
 The latter was killed A.H.
 412 (A.D.
 1021), and his son Bhimapala five years later (A.D.
 1026).
 This Hindu Shahiya dynasty is now extinct, and of the whole house there is no longer the slightest remnant in existence.

 — Al-Biruni, Tārīkh al-Hind ("History of India").